Most Frequently asked DBMS Interview Questions and answers to help you Prepare for the Interview:

 SELECT EmpId from (SELECT rowno,EmpId from Emp) WHERE mod(rowno,2)=0;

 Q #25) How is the pattern matching done in the SQL?

-Ans: With the help of the LIKE operator, pattern matching is possible in the SQL.’%’ is used with the Like operator when it matches with the 0 or more characters and ‘_’ is used to match the one particular character.
+Answer: With the help of the LIKE operator, pattern matching is possible in the SQL.’%’ is used with the LIKE operator when it matches with the 0 or more characters and ‘_’ is used to match the one particular character.

 Q #26) What is a join in the SQL?

-Q #27) What are different types of joins in the SQL?
+Q #27) What are different types of joins in SQL?

 - Inner Join: This type of join is used to fetch the data among the tables which are common in both the tables.

 - Left Join: This returns all the rows from the table which is on the left side of the join but only the matching rows from the table which is on the right side of the join.

 - Right Join: This returns all the rows from the table which is on the right side of the join but only the matching rows from the table which is on the left side of the join.